Withholding for Pension Recipients Frequently Asked Questions (FAQs)

 When should I complete the MI W-4P?

 Complete form MI W-4P and give it to the administrator of your pension or annuity payments as soon as possible.
-The new tax changes take effect January 1, 2012.

 Can I change my MI W-4P if I have already submitted it to my pension administrator?